ludwigHoon/Aduhan/README.md

 *For all other problems posted, we let volunteers mark them and have another volunteer to verify it, feeding the data to model for better prediction next time*

 # Running prototype
+- Go to https://ludwighoon.github.io/Aduhan/Prototype1/homescreen.html for mockups
-- python serve.py
+- python serve.py //Just for PoC for getting data, etc..
-- Others are still under development - check Jupyter notebook
+- Others are still under development - check Jupyter notebook --> Data wrangling --> Possibly training model with WEKA (depends on time)
 - Currently visualisation is done in Tableau (remove dependency later)

 # More information